 How to Do a Western Mustache

-A nod to the facial hair of many old Western movie actors, this mustache almost resembles the outline of two holstered six shooters.
+A nod to the facial hair of many old Western movie actors, this mustache almost resembles the outline of 2 holstered 6-shooters.
 There’s a new sheriff in town.

 How to Do the Western Mustache Step-by-Step

-Let the mustache area grow for at least two weeks, or until you have a good amount of hair growth.
+Let the mustache area grow for at least 2 weeks, or until you have a good amount of hair growth.
 The look requires bushier whiskers.

 Make sure to create a line of separation between the upper lip and the mustache itself.